MeloMellow/folder-sprite/readme.md

 ### other keywords

-Any other keywords will be interpreted as [transform properties](https://www.renpy.org/doc/html/atl.html#list-of-transform-properties) for the entire sprite.
+Any other keywords will be interpreted as <a href="https://www.renpy.org/doc/html/atl.html#list-of-transform-properties" target="_blank">transform properties</a> for the entire sprite.

 ```python
 image clara = FolderSprite(